frenata/suffice/README.md

 # Suffice

-Why run elaborate gamified systems in the background, when it *suffice*s to set an ERG target and sweat?

 *Suffice* is a terminal-based tool for controlling a cycling trainer, so you can pound pedals while peddling code.

 ## Goals